 Aircraft Engineer Jobs in USA with Visa Sponsorship

 Aircraft engineers design, test, and maintain aviation systems and components.
-This specialty occupation typically qualifies for H-1B, O-1, and other work visas due to its engineering degree requirement and technical complexity.
+This specialty occupation typically qualifies for H-1B visa, O-1, and other work visas due to its engineering degree requirement and technical complexity.
 Major aerospace employers like Boeing, Lockheed Martin, and Raytheon regularly sponsor visas for qualified candidates.
 For detailed occupation requirements, see the O*NET profile.

 See All Aircraft Engineer JobsOverview

-Showing 5 of 82+ aircraft engineer jobs
+Showing 5 of 46+ Aircraft Engineer jobs

 Have you applied for this role?